XingFramework/xing-book/tutorial/projects/fetching_the_projects.md

 });
 ```

-This is pretty straightforward: we create a JavaScript class `Project` that is a Relayer resource.
+This is pretty straightforward: we create a JavaScript class `Project` that is represents the project resource we'll get from the backend.
 It has four properties we should recognize from our backend work: name, description, deadline, goal.

+***Wait, what is RL? ***

+RL is Relayer, a library provided by Xing to help your frontend talk to your backend.
+You can read more information about Relayer in the framework guide.

 ## Wrapping Up